jupyter-book/jupyter-book/docs/plugins/sandbox.md

 This is particularly useful if you're generating MyST AST from scratch.
 For example, as part of a [plugin role or directive](../tutorial/plugins.md).

-For example, here's a video that shows how to use the MyST sandbox to explore the structure of a `{card}` directive.
+For example, here's a video that shows how to use the MyST sandbox to explore the structure of a {myst:directive}`card` directive.

 ```{figure} media/sandbox-demo.mp4
 Using [the MyST sandbox](https://mystmd.org/sandbox) to preview and show the AST of the `{card}` directive.